OluwaFunmibiOmotayo/oluwafunmibiOmotayo.github.io/README.md

 Here I'll introduce myself and provide some basic biographical information such as my birthday, where I grew up, what program I'm currently in, and when I expect to graduate.<br/>

-I have a slide where I'll provide the following <br/>

 [Slides in Beamer](Aboutmeslides.pdf)<br/>
 [Slides in Html](Aboutmeslideshtml.html)<br/>